Position-Aware Self-Attention based Neural Sequence Labeling: Abstract

 \section{Abstract}

 \emph{Sequence labeling} is a fundamental task in natural language processing and has been widely studied.
 Recently, RNN-based sequence labeling models have increasingly gained attentions.
 Despite superior performance achieved by learning the long short-term (\ie \emph{successive}) dependencies, the way of sequentially processing inputs might limit the ability to capture the non-continuous relations over tokens within a sentence.
 To tackle the problem, we focus on how to effectively model \emph{successive} and \emph{discrete} dependencies of each token for enhancing the sequence labeling performance.
-Specifically, we propose an innovative and well-designed attention-based model (called \textsf{position-aware self-attention}, \ie \textsf{PSA}) within a neural network architecture, to explore the positional information of an input sequence for capturing the latent relations among tokens.
+Specifically, we propose an innovative attention-based model (called \textsf{position-aware self-attention}, \ie \textsf{PSA}) as well as a well-designed self-attentional context fusion layer within a neural network architecture, to explore the positional information of an input sequence for capturing the latent relations among tokens.
 Extensive experiments on three classical tasks in \emph{sequence labeling} domain, \ie~\emph{part-of-speech} (\textbf{POS}) \emph{tagging}, \emph{named entity recognition} (\textbf{NER}) and \emph{phrase chunking}, demonstrate our proposed model outperforms the state-of-the-arts without any external knowledge, in terms of various metrics.